9 Most Beautiful Cities in Europe to Add to Your Bucket List in 2026

 Venice, Italy

 Built across 118 islands connected by over 400 bridges, Venice is genuinely unlike any other place on earth.
 The absence of motor traffic, no honking, no exhaust, gives the city a strange, almost eerie tranquillity.
-The reflections of pastel palaces in still canal water, the gondoliers calling to each other in dialect, the Byzantine mosaics of St. Mark’s Basilica, it is surreal in the best possible way.
+Additionally, the reflections of pastel palaces in still canal water, the gondoliers calling to each other in dialect, and the complex mosaics of St. Mark’s Basilica – it is surreal in the best possible way.

 Insider tip: Visit in November or February for mist-wrapped canals, half the crowds, and a quarter of the price.
 In summer, the crowds are genuinely suffocating.
 The city now charges a day-entry fee (€5) for day-trippers; budget for this.